 Restive Hainey was certain that his father didn't, as the obituaries suggested, just collapse and die in the street in an unfamiliar part of town.
-He quickly uncovered a coverup -- a deal made between Bob's coworkers and the cops, brokered by Bob's brother, to protect the young widow and her two sons from the potentially awful truth.
-But what was that truth?

 The explanation of what happened (no spoilers here) is short, easy to understand, and increasingly obvious as the book progresses.

 But what makes "After Visiting Friends" magnetic isn't so much the mystery of Bob's death as Hainey's rendering of 1970 Chicago, and the convergence of newspaper, police and political cultures.
 This was Mayor Daley's town, still reeling from the violent protests at the 1968 Democratic National Convention.
 The newspaper business was vital, dirty, cutthroat.
 Corruption pervaded.